KennethEnevoldsen/tomsup/README.md

 # 📰 News

 - v.
-1.1.3
+1.1.5
   - New plotting features were added
   - Speed and memory improvements as well as support for multicore simulations 🏎
-  - Added workflows to ensure dependencies are being kept up to date
+  - Added workflows to ensure dependencies are being updated
+  - Minor bugfixes
 - v.
 1.1.0
   - A [speed comparison](missing) between the matlab implementation was introduced, showing the the tomsup implementation to be notably faster.
   - An extensive testsuite was introduced, for how to run it see the FAQ.